Today I wanted to share an exotic fruit with you, the soursop fruit.

 People mostly eat it raw or mixed in a fruit salad.
 You can make a juice or smoothie out of it, savor soursop with milk for a new food adventure, milkshake, sorbet and I am sure a Parfait can be made out of this fruit too.
 I personally would like to try a Soursop jam, but I am not sure if it would come nicely.
 Or maybe a soursope apple tart, I ll definitely try out the soursop fruit’s taste capacities in the future.

-Web Articles and new Scientific research describe the soursop as a health benefit wonder.
+Web Articles and new Scientific research describe the soursop as a health benefiting fruit.
 The Fruit is full of carbs – Fructose type (healthier sugars), Vitamin C (Antioxidant) and Vitamin B1(nervsystem) & B2 (cell build up).
-Recent reports suggest the soursop as a ” naturals Cancer Cell Killer”.